awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesStopping.md

 ## Force stop the instance<a name="force-stop-instance"></a>

 Force the instance to stop using either the console or the AWS CLI\.

-Certain instance states will make the console to grey-out the `stop` option\.
-In this case, please leverage AWS CLI to perform the force stop action\.
-In supported regions, you can also use [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) that has AWS CLI pre-installed\.
+**Note**
+You can force an instance to stop using the console only while the instance is in the `stopping` state\.
+You can force an instance to stop using the AWS CLI while the instance is in any state, except `shutting-down` and `terminated`\.

 ------
 #### [ New console ]